jasong689/kira/README.md

 ## Usage

-Running the main.go will accept a list of "events" from stdin.
+Running main.go will accept a list of "events" from stdin.

 Events should be in the format of `2019-01-01 15:30 16:30`.
 Each event should be entered on a newline.
 Once all events have been entered and `end` has been sent to stdin, overlaps will be returned to stdout.